ensf-614-group11/seng637-a4-group11/seng637-a4-group_11.md

 We also found that equivalent mutants can impact the mutation score accuracy by distorting the mutation score to give the impression that the test suite is less effective than it is in practice.
 A slow and careful process must be followed in order to review surviving mutants.
 Identifying equivalent mutants and excluding not only helps your mutation score truly reflect the quality of the test suite, but it also allows you to find the mutants which actually impact your test suite quality.
 This impact on the accuracy artificially deflates the mutation score, and additionally makes it more cumbersome for developers who are trying to kill the mutants that actually improve the test suite quality.
 By identifying and excluding equivalent mutants, the mutation score becomes more accurate and reliable, and becomes a better measurement of the true quality of your test suite.

-# A discussion of how mutation score was improved in the test suites
+# A discussion of how mutation score was improved in the test suites and our design strategy.

+To improve our mutation scores, the general strategy was to look at the surviving mutants.
+What were the mutations and what lines were they affecting.
+For each surviving mutant, we would try to come up with a test case that could kill the mutant.
+After implementing the test case, we would run Pitest to ensure that a mutant was killed.
+We would repeat this process as many times as we could with as many surviving mutants as we could to increase mutation coverage.

+Below outlines examples on how specific mutations were killed.

 ## DataUtilities

-To improve our mutation scores, we needed to look at the mutations that were surviving and writing test cases to kill them one by one.
+To improve our mutation scores, we needed to look at the mutations that were surviving in DataUtilities and write test cases to kill them one by one.
 DataUtilities started with an 87% mutation coverage, which is very high already.
 Therefore, the surviving mutations were already some of the ones that were harder to kill.
 Below are some examples of the mutations that were killed.

 ### Removed conditional - replaced equality check with true:
 This was a common mutation that we were unable to detect previously, where a conditional statement is replaced with true.